 A fortnight digital conversation initiated by Chloe Stavrou with participating artists of D-S: Leontios Toumpouris, Alexandros Pissourios, Theodoulos Polyviou and Korallia Stergides.

-And oh those eyes that were data-saturated1 (D-S) is an online project initiated by visual artist Leontios Toumpouris and the Cultural Section of the Cyprus High Commission in the UK aiming to minimise the sense of disengagement the arts community might be experiencing amidst the pandemic.
+And oh those eyes that were data-saturated (D-S) is an online project initiated by visual artist Leontios Toumpouris and the Cultural Section of the Cyprus High Commission in the UK aiming to minimise the sense of disengagement the arts community might be experiencing amidst the pandemic.

 “In a data-saturated Covid-19 era artists seek channels and methods of communication to share their interests and practice within an atmosphere of growing precariousness and postponement.” – D-S